-The same could be said for different mining models.
-Mining pools would allow you to start mining crypto coins quicker, but for a lower cut of a reward.
+The same could be said for different models.
+Mining pools would allow you to start getting crypto coins quicker, but for a lower cut of a reward.
 Joining an existing mining pool would require you to buy better equipment.
-Solo mining would allow you to receive a full reward but for higher expenses.
+Solo would allow you to receive a full reward but for higher expenses.
 As you can see, every option has its ups and downs.
-It would be better for a novice to fully assess risks, look up mining, and then decide.
+It would be better for a novice to fully assess risks, look up mining, choose a mining pool and then decide.

 What Are Coin Mining Pools?

 Mining rewards are paid to the miners who discover a solution to the target hash first.
-A small percent of the mining power is connected to the tiny chance of finding the block for one miner.
-By working together with other miners, miners can get a steady flow of Bitcoin.
+A small percent of the power is connected to the tiny chance of finding the block for one miner.
+By working together with other miners in a mining pool, miners can get a steady flow of Bitcoin.
 However, they share payouts, which can vary.
 We’ve already told you all about Bitcoin mining pools in our long read.

-Anyway, the easiest way to get Bitcoin is to simply buy it on the exchange.
+Anyway, the easiest way to get BTC coins is to simply buy them on the exchange.
 When you are thinking about a Bitcoin purchase, consider Changelly as a marketplace.
 We aggregate the list of rates from the exchanges and other liquidity providers to deliver you the most attractive cross-rates.

 Many people are concerned about whether there is criminal liability for the use of Bitcoins or other cryptocurrencies.
 Indeed, according to the laws of most countries of the world, illegal circulation of banknotes is prohibited and may entail criminal and administrative liability.
 However, in Germany, cryptocurrencies are accepted as a means of payment.
 In Japan, it is legal tender.

-There are some risks associated with the mining process.
+There are some risks associated with the process.

 Your hardware may become outdated.
 As the hashrate is growing, so do the requirements for hardware power.
 The ASIC, GPU, and CPU lines update quite often.